Correcting misinformation on social media with a large language model: Author contributions

 \section{Author contributions}

-X.Z., A.X.Z., and T.A. designed the study.
-X.Z. led, and A.S. assisted in developing the model.
-A.S. built the web interface for evaluation.
-X.Z. prepared and analyzed the data.
-X.Z. drafted and all authors revised the manuscript.
+X.Z., A.X.Z., and T.A. conceptualized the work and developed the overarching research goals and aims.
+X.Z. led the model development.
+A.S. led the assessment of end-user perceptions of corrections, and X.Z. led the remainder of the evaluation.
+X.Z. drafted the manuscript, including visualization, and all authors revised the paper.
 A.X.Z. and T.A. supervised the study.